 Throughout the report we use the term "New Zealanders" to refer to the total survey sample - i.e. New Zealanders who are online.
 As people completed the survey 'online' they are therefore not representative of all New Zealanders' usage and views towards the Internet.

 Fieldwork was conducted from 3 - 17 November 2021.

 Margin of error

 The maximum margin of error on the total group n=1,001 is +3.1% at the 95% confidence interval.

 Each graph has been rounded to the nearest whole number.

 This survey has been conducted yearly since 2018.
-However, in 2018 Colmar Brunton spoke to consumers, businesses, and consumers who also manage or own a business, whereas in 2019 and 2020 they spoke to “consumers” as a whole (whether or not they also own a business)
+However, in 2018 we spoke to consumers, businesses, and consumers who also manage or own a business, whereas from 2019 we spoke to "consumers" in general (whether or not they also own a business).

 Due to this change in sample definition, any consumer only 2018 results included in these insight pages and the downloadable report should be treated with caution.